Marshmallow Root Helps Dog Bladder Challenges

 - Urine is dark and cloudy or shows blood

 - Straining to urinate or unable to pass urine

 Take your dog to the vet if he or she experiences these symptoms.

-These symptoms could be caused by a urinary tract infection or something more serious such as:
+A urinary tract infection might cause these symptoms, or something more serious such as:

 - Kidney failure

 - Cushing’s disease

 What is Marshmallow Root?

 The Greek name for marshmallow root is Althea, which means “to heal.”

 Don’t confuse marshmallow root with the marshmallows we see in the grocery store!